Already Registered? Login here

 eDry - Moisture wicking and UV protection knits made from natural cotton which are blended with the technical performance of polyester.

 Egyptian Cotton - Cultivated in Egypt's Nile River Valley, this cotton is considered the best cotton in the world.
-The particular growing season gives the cotton the longest and strongest fibers, making it ideal for weaving into smooth, strong yarn.
+The particular growing season gives the cotton long and strong fibers, making it ideal for weaving into smooth, strong yarn.
 Commonly used in high-end towels and linens.

-Embroidery - An embellishment of a fabric or garment in which coloured threads are sewn on to the fabric to create a design, company logo, special message, etc.
+Embroidery - An embellishment of a fabric or garment in which colored threads are sewn on to the fabric to create a design, company logo, special message, etc.

 End on end - A weave in which the warp yarn (the yarn running lengthwise) alternates between two colors.

 Enzyme wash - Washing process that uses a cellulose-based solution to obtain garments that appear to have been stonewashed or acid washed.
 The solution physically degrades the surface of the cotton fiber.
-The appearance and hand of the garment are identical to stonewashed and acid washed garments.
-However, the fabric surface is not damaged to the extent of a stonewashed or acid washed garment.
+The fabric surface is not damaged to the extent of a stonewashed or acid washed garment.

 ePerformance - Polyester fabrics provide comfort with moisture wicking and antimicrobial properties, plus UV or snag protection.

-EVA molded - A type of foam with softness and flexibility that yet can be processed like other thermoplastics.
-The material has good barrier properties, low-temperature toughness, stress-crack resistance, hot-melt adhesive waterproof properties and resistance to UV radiation for maximum durability.
+EVA molded - A type of foam with softness and flexibility that can be processed like other thermoplastics.
+The material has good barrier properties, low-temperature toughness, stress-crack resistance, hot-melt adhesive waterproof properties, and resistance to UV radiation for maximum durability.

 Expandable collar - The top button of a woven shirt is attached to an elastic band hidden under the fabric.
 This adds some stretch when buttoning the top button for more comfort on larger necks.

-EZE Pack System - EZE Pack System, Item is designed to fold away compactly into its own pocket.
+EZE Pack System - Item is designed to fold away compactly into its own pocket.